-GIA has studied synthetic or 'man-made' diamonds extensively over the past 30 years, and we know a great deal about how they’re produced and can be recognized.
+GIA has studied synthetic or 'man-made' diamonds extensively over the past 30 years, and we know a great deal about how they’re produced and can be recognised.
 While synthetic diamonds are lab-grown or factory produced, their chemical and physical properties correspond very closely to those of natural diamonds.

 HOW DIAMONDS ARE CLASSIFIED BY TYPE

-Beginning in the 1930s, scientists began to recognize that certain kinds of diamonds displayed similar features.
+Beginning in the 1930s, scientists began to recognise that certain kinds of diamonds displayed similar features.
 They grouped the diamonds into two main categories called type I and type II based on differences in transparency under ultraviolet radiation.
 Scientists were able to further divide type I and type II diamonds into two subcategories by the arrangement of carbon—and impurity—atoms in the diamond structure.
 In 1959 they discovered that nitrogen was the principal chemical impurity in diamond and that while type I diamonds contained this impurity, type II diamonds did not.

 The vast majority of natural diamonds are what scientists call type Ia.
 Type Ia diamonds contain plentiful nitrogen in clusters or pairs.
 This kind of diamond cannot be grown artificially.
 Type Ib diamonds contain scattered and isolated nitrogen atoms that are not in pairs or clusters.
 Type Ib diamonds are rare in nature.
-Type IIa diamond contain almost no nitrogen, while IIb diamond contains boron.
+Type IIa diamond contains almost no nitrogen, while IIb diamond contains boron.